jrburke/module/README.md

 indicate these are used for static, declarative tracing of dependencies.

 Since an API is used it allows the equivalent of import expressions.
-This has been shown to be useful in AMD and node code to reduce the amount of code needed to use a dependency.
+This has been useful in AMD and node code to reduce the amount of code needed to use a dependency.

-However, since the API has a declarative feel to it, it will help set expectations that all dependencies are fetched and executed, and expression evaluation does not affect that fetching.
+However, since the API has a declarative feel to it, it will help set expectations that all dependencies are fetched and executed, and expression evaluation does not affect that fetching and execution.

 ### import and export

-The module system parses the text for module API use, then loads and executes dependencies before executing the current module.
+The module system parses the text of a module for module API use, then loads and executes dependencies before executing the module.

 Dependencies are specified by using `module(StringLiteral)`.
 A module sets the export using `module.export(value)`, where `value` is the export value.